hmlongco/Builder/README.md

 Builder is available under the MIT license.
 See the LICENSE file for more info.

 Just remember tha that Builder is first and foremost an example and exploration of how to accomplish SwiftUI-like declarative interfaces in UIKit.
-Note that Builder is provided *as is* and that ongoing support for this project may be limited.
+Note that Builder is provided *as is* and that ongoing support and documentation for this project may be limited.

 I firmly believe SwiftUI *is the future* for development on iOS, iPadOS macOS, tvOS, and watchOS.